 Prostatitis treatments depend on the underlying cause.
 They can include:

 Antibiotics.
-This is the most commonly prescribed treatment for prostatitis.
+Taking antibiotics is the most commonly prescribed treatment for prostatitis.
 Your doctor will choose your medication based on the type of bacteria that might be causing your infection.

 - Alpha blockers.
 These medications help relax the bladder neck and the muscle fibers where your prostate joins your bladder.
 This treatment might ease symptoms, such as painful urination.